eeberhard/docker-clion-cpp-env/README.md

 You can change the name of the generated image or running container with respective flags in the build and run scripts.
 See `sh build -h` and `sh run.sh -h` for more info.

+Sometimes there will be an issue cached SSH host keys.
+You can clear them with `sudo ssh-keygen -f "$HOME/.ssh/known_hosts" -R 127.0.0.1:2222`, or replace 2222 with your custom port.

 ## Extension